 What to do about customs clearance delay?

+How to resolve a customs clearance delay with FedEx.
 If you logon to track your package and see the dreaded clearance delay notification you will normally be shown the reason and what needs to be done to correct the issue.

 FedEx say that the delay information is found on the detailed tracking page.
 It will normally look like this image from FedEx: